shreyrai99/Diabetes-Predictor/README.md

 # Diabetes Predictor

-  This Project was made to make accurate predictions about whether a person has Diabetes or not by using Deep Learning Algorithms.
+  This Project was made to make accurate predictions about whether a person has Diabetes or not by using Machine Learning Algorithms.
-  I deployed the neural network model using Flask API.
-I trained various deep learning algorithms and finally used Gradient Boost for the project.
+  I deployed the Machine Learning model using Flask API.
+I trained various machine learning algorithms and finally used Gradient Boost for the project as it gave the best results.

 # Technologies Used: #